 The Airport Master Plan sets out plans for future development and growth until 2050, confirms a long term vision for the future of LJLA and describes further investment proposals for the Airport and its surrounding landholdings.
 It considers proposals for the Airport to 2030 in detail and provides a broad indication of potential development to 2050.
 It also sets out proposals for further growth and development of the Airport as a key transport and strategic economic asset.
 These proposals include expanding the range of destinations served, adding long haul services to key business and leisure destinations, and developing the Airport and its landholdings as a strategic economic asset by maximising its potential to create jobs and support ongoing regeneration across the Liverpool City Region.

-A draft Airport Master Plan was published for consultation over a four-week period in June and July 2017 and an Interim Consultation Summary has been published providing a summary of the activities undertaken during the consultation and a summary of the responses received.
+A draft Airport Master Plan was published for consultation over a four-week period in June and July 2017, engaging with identified stakeholders, local residents, Airport users and staff members.
+The results of this consultation is set out in a Consultation Summary Report which confirms the activities undertaken and responds to the feedback received.

 Liverpool John Lennon Airport (LJLA) plays an important role as an international gateway to the Liverpool City Region.
 The airport plans to:

 • increase passenger numbers to 7.8 million passengers per annum (mppa) by 2030 and 11 mppa by 2050;

 • support up to 12,280 jobs by 2030, and add £625 million per annum to the economy of the Liverpool City Region;

 • minimise environmental impacts including reducing the overall area impacted by operational noise, through improvements in aircraft and monitoring technology.

 • be the Airport of choice for business and leisure travellers from across the North West and North Wales;